 - The width and height of bone in your jaw has reached its full growth

 - Have enough healthy bone to secure the posts or are able to have a bone grafting procedure

 - Do not have any medical conditions that may affect the healing of the bone

 - Want to improve your speech

-- Are not able or not willing to wear dentures
+- Are not able or not willing to wear conventional dentures

 - Are willing to commit several months to the full treatment and the healing process

-Contact Dental Implant Specialists at Rockcliffe Dental & Denture Centre
+Contact Dental Implant Professionals at Rockcliffe Dental & Denture Centre

 With expert implant dentistry in Ottawa offered at Rockcliffe Dental & Denture Centre, you don’t need to worry about a missing tooth anymore.
-Dental implant procedure in Ottawa can provide a long term solution to seriously damaged or missing teeth, as they look and function completely naturally.
+A dental implant procedure in Ottawa can provide a long-term solution to seriously damaged or missing teeth, as they look and function completely naturally.
 It is time to restore a healthy and beautiful smile you once had!

 Give us a call at 613-746-4600 to book a consultation or send us an email at firstname.lastname@example.org.